Persecution of Ahmadis: 2011

 On 6 February 2011 three (originally reported as six, and later amended) Ahmadiyya members were killed at Pandeglang, Banten province, in a clash between locals.
 While the government did instruct police to hunt the killers, it also called on Ahmadiyya to abide by the 2008 decree and stop spreading their belief.

 In July 2011 the prosecuting sought sentences of between five and seven months for the defendants, an act that caused outcry by rights activists.
 The verdict given was between three and six months, slightly lighter than sought.
 This has trigger criticism from human right defenders and the international community including the US and the EU.
 In addition, a Cikeusik Ahmadi leader, Deden Darmawan Sudjana, was also sentenced to six months in prison for physical abuse and acts against the state, refusing an order from a police officer who told him to leave the house.
-A US State Department spokeswoman said they were "disappointed" with the verdict, while an activist of the New York-based Human Rights Watch, called it "the Talibanization of Indonesia".
+A US State Department spokeswoman said they were "disappointed" with the verdict, while an activist of the New York–based Human Rights Watch, called it "the Talibanization of Indonesia".

 Malaysia

 In April 2009, the Selangor Islamic Religious Council of Malaysia issued a letter that forbade members of the Ahmadiyya Muslim Community from offering Friday prayers at their central mosque.
-Moreover, Ahmadis failure to comply with the order would result in imprisonment of up to one year and/or a fine up to 3000 Malaysian ringgit.
+Moreover, Ahmadis' failure to comply with the order would result in imprisonment of up to one year and/or a fine up to 3000 Malaysian ringgit.
 A large notice outside the mosque states Qadiani Bukan Agama Islam, which translates to Qadiani [Ahmadiyyat] is not Islam.

 Palestine

-Ahmadis were reported to be persecuted in the Palestinian Authority-controlled areas in 2010.
+Ahmadis were reported to be persecuted in the Palestinian Authority–controlled areas in 2010.
 In 2010, Mohammed Sharif Odeh, head of the Ahmadi community in Israel, told Arutz Sheva radio that the Palestinian Authority is "encouraging the cold-blooded murder of Ahmadis" by failing to take concrete action to protect the community.

 Saudi Arabia

 Ahmadis are persecuted in Saudi Arabia on an ongoing basis.
-In a 2006–2007 nationwide campaign to track down and deport Ahmadi Muslim foreign workers, the Saudi religious police arrested 56–60 Although there are many foreign workers and Saudi citizens belonging to the Ahmadiyya sect in Saudi Arabia, Ahmadis are officially banned from entering the country and from performing the hajj and umrah pilgrimage to Mecca and Medina.
+In a 2006–2007 nationwide campaign to track down and deport Ahmadi Muslim foreign workers, the Saudi religious police arrested 56–60 persons.
+Although there are many foreign workers and Saudi citizens belonging to the Ahmadiyya sect in Saudi Arabia, Ahmadis are officially banned from entering the country and from performing the hajj and umrah pilgrimage to Mecca and Medina.

 On 24 January 2007, Human Rights Watch sent an open letter to the Saudi monarch King Abdullah asking him to cease religious persecution of the Ahmadi faith in Saudi Arabia.
 Two letters were sent in November 2006 and February 2007 asking him to remove the travel ban on critics of the Saudi government.

 In May 2012, Saudi authorities arrested two Saudi Sunni Muslim citizens for their conversion to Ahmadiyya Islam.
 They were arrested three months after joining the Ahmadiyya and refusing to abandon their beliefs.
 As of May 2014, the two accused of apostasy had served two years in prison awaiting trial.
 They have not been released since then.